aglaenze/alice-analysis/README.md

 ## SignalExtraction

 Signal extraction in the JPsi mass region.
 In the subfolder GammaGammaStudy, it is signal extraction in the sidebands.

+## OnlineAnalysis

+To get input root files for the analysis

+## PileUp

+For pile-up studies using CTRUE events